 - 1. Place the key in the ignition and turn the ignition to the on position. - 2.
-Press the power door 2 control on the door panel three times. - 3.
+Press the power door \square control on the door panel three times. - 3.
 Turn the ignition from the on position to the off position. - 4.
-Press the power door \square control on the door panel three times.

-- 6. To enable/disable the autolock feature, press the unlock control, then press the lock control.
+Press the power door \square control on the door panel three times. - 5.
+Turn the ignition back to the on position.
+The horn will chirp one time to confirm programming mode has been entered and is active. - 6.
+To enable/disable the autolock feature, press the unlock control, then press the lock control.
 The horn will chirp once if autolock was deactivated or twice (one short and one long chirp) if autolock was activated. - 7.
 Turn the ignition to the off position.
 The horn will chirp once to confirm the procedure is complete.